ibm-cloud-docs/account/trustedprofile-create.md

 Complete the following steps to set up better control over granting access to compute resources.

 {{site.data.keyword.containerlong_notm}} supports only trusted profiles for versions 1.21 and newer.
-Free {{site.data.keyword.containerlong_notm}} clusters create only earlier versions.
 You have the choice to create clusters with an earlier version with the standard plan, so be sure to select version 1.21 or newer.
+Free {{site.data.keyword.containerlong_notm}} clusters create only newer versions.
 {: important}

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)**, and select **Trusted profiles**.